-Certain debt issued by several State agencies, such as Alaska Aerospace Development Corporation, Alaska Housing Finance Corporation, Alaska Industrial Development and Export Authority, Alaska Student Loan Corporation, Alaska Municipal Bond Bank, Alaska Energy Authority and the Alaska Pension Obligation Bond Corporation have been provided a statutory framework that allows some level of Moral Obligations of the State of Alaska to be issued.
+Specific debt issued by several State agencies, such as Alaska Aerospace Development Corporation, Alaska Housing Finance Corporation, Alaska Industrial Development and Export Authority, Alaska Student Loan Corporation, Alaska Municipal Bond Bank, Alaska Energy Authority and the Alaska Pension Obligation Bond Corporation have been provided a statutory framework that allows some level of Moral Obligations of the State of Alaska.
 There is no direct obligation of the State to pay any debt service associated with these bonds, however there is a perception that the State would appropriate funds (at the Legislature's discretion) to cover any shortfall by these issuers due to the statutory framework that the State provided the agencies that requires a debt service reserve, reporting the sufficiency of that reserve to the State, and requires requesting replenishment in the case of a draw upon the reserve.
-As there is no obligation of the State to appropriate such funds, and there has not been an instance previously in which the State has had to honor the moral obligation pledge, rating agencies do not include these Moral Obligation bonds when calculating the State's financial ratios.
+As there is no obligation of the State to appropriate such funds, and there has not been an instance previously in which the State has had to honor the moral obligation pledge, rating agencies generally do not include these Moral Obligation bonds when calculating the State's financial ratios.
 However, in the event that the State did appropriate funds to one of these agencies to cover a shortfall, the rating agencies would likely consider all of that agency's debt as part of the State's general obligation debt in its future ratio calculations.
-To account for this, it is recommended that the State consider a percentage of each agency's debt as State general obligation debt when determining capacity for debt issuances.
-Since each agency may have a different credit profile, it is recommended that the State adopt a tiered approach to incorporating these agencies' debt into its ratios, where the strongest agencies count the least towards the State's debt.
-To implement this tiered approach, the State looks to the underlying rating of each issuer (which provides, among other things, an indication of the relative strength of the pledged sources of repayment) without taking into consideration the Moral Obligation backstop and then apply a ratio to that agency's debt.
+In the case of the Alaska Municipal Bond Bank Authority (AMBBA) the State has provided an annual appropriation funding any reserve deficiency due to a borrower default in advance.
+This appropriation has helped reduce the cost of borrowing for many municipal borrowers, but as a result of the appropriation there is a higher level of scrutiny from two of the three rating agencies for these bonds.